Automatic detection of CMEs using synthetically-trained Mask R-CNN: Data and Methods

 where $F_{11}$ is a uniform random number in the $(2,7)$ range and $\sigma(I_{back})$ is the standard deviation of the background image.
 The product $F_{11}\sigma(I_{back})$ is used to ensure the CME image is visible over differential backgrounds of varying contrasts, basically because the CME density assumed during the ray-tracing simulations is a constant number uncorrelated to the background coronal density that produced $I_{back}$.
 The term $I_{occ}$ is an artificial occulter of radius equal to the one present in $I_{back}$ plus a random variation in the $(1,1.1)$ range, added to promote a more instrument independent response of the DNN.
 Finally, the term $I_{noise}$ represents additive Poisson noise computed using $\hat{I}_{cme}$.

 \item \textit{Generation of binary segmentation masks:} We derive an outer envelope binary segmentation mask ($M_{e1}$) from $I_{e1}$, with value equal to one for all pixels in the interior of the geometrical border defined by the projection of $\mathbf{p_{e1}}$ and outside of the occulter, see Fig. \ref{fig:syn_data}.
 We also obtain the central occulter binary mask $M_{occ}$ from $I_{occ}$.
 Given that we do an independent random sampling for each of the six GCS parameters in the subspace $\mathbf{P}$, there can be cases where the projected CME ($I_{CME}$) lies only in the central area of the image occupied by the occulter, e.g., a small halo CME.
 These cases are eliminated from the dataset because $M_{e1}$ is null.
-We also filter out any event that has $M_{e1}$ fragmented by the occulter into two disconnected areas, e.g., in a halo CME of projected size similar to the occulter diameter. \end{enumerate}
+We also filter out any event that has $M_{e1}$ fragmented by the occulter into two disconnected areas, e.g., in a halo CME of projected size similar to the occulter diameter. \textbf{Note that we train Mask R-CNN to segment only the CME outer envelope, thus no mask is derived for the CME bright core ($\mathbf{p_{c1}}$ and $ \mathbf{p_{c1}}$).
+This feature is added to the synthetic image to make the NN segmentation more robust against the strong intensity contrast typically observed in the interior of the CME envelope.} \end{enumerate}